-anniversary of the industry.
+industry.
 Teller described the need to find energy sources other than fossil fuels to mitigate these dangers, stating, "a temperature rise corresponding to a 10 per cent increase in carbon dioxide will be sufficient to melt the icecap and submerge New York.
 All the coastal cities would be covered, and since a considerable percentage of the human race lives in coastal regions, I think that this chemical contamination is more serious than most people tend to believe."5

 Then in 1965, API President Frank Ikard delivered a presentation at the organization's annual meeting.
-Ikard informed API's membership that President Johnson's Science Advisory Committee had predicted that fossil fuels could cause significant climatic changes by the end of the century.6 He issued the following warning about the consequences of CO_2 pollution to industry leaders:
+Ikard informed API's membership that President Johnson's Science Advisory Committee had predicted that fossil fuels would cause significant global warming by the end of the century.6 He issued the following warning about the consequences of CO_2 pollution to industry leaders: